jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part5.markdown

-The integers themselves represent discrete values that a digital to analog converter in our system will convert to analog voltages that are output as electrical current to utilize ~electromagentic induction~ to wiggle a connected speaker in such a way that surrounding air particles are disturbed like dominos until those particle oscillations get to the air in our ears and we experience it as sound.
+The integers themselves represent discrete values that a digital to analog converter in our system will convert to analog voltages that are output as electrical current to utilize ~electromagentic induction~ to wiggle a connected speaker in such a way that surrounding air particles are disturbed like dominos until those particle oscillations get to the air in our ears and we experience it as sound. (*gasp for air*)

 ---------
-SIDE-NOTE: Here are some articles if useful about digital to analog conversion that explain better than my run-on sentence above.
+SIDE-NOTE: Here are some articles about digital to analog conversion that explain better than my run-on sentence above.
 Also many cool books and diagrams out there that get into more detail about sampling theory.
 All this stuff applies to more than just audio; buttons and switches for instance also often use
 ADCs to convert analog signals to digital ones that a program can react to.